 Good Judgment’s professional Superforecasters are skilled at separating the signal from the noise.
 They took into account such factors as the associated costs; the likelihood that a vaccine would be developed, tested, and become available by the time of the event (this was months before any COVID-19 vaccine was found to be effective—and safe—in a large clinical trial); and the increasing international experience with measures to contain risk.
 See how their forecast evolved over time against the backdrop of media reports throughout the year.

 A list of media headlines and key events is provided at the bottom of this article, demonstrating both the signal and the noise surrounding the Tokyo Olympics.

-For more examples of our work, you can find a sample of current questions posed to the Superforecasters and see their forecasts on our Public Dashboard.
 Full access to the Superforecasts and commentary is available through subscription via our FutureFirst™ monitor.

 Tokyo Olympics: A Sample of Media Headlines Since July 2020

 21 July 2020: USA Today: “As COVID-19 pandemic rages on, experts say it’s unlikely Tokyo Olympics can be held next summer”